f4T1H21/HackTheBox-Writeups/Boxes/Atom/README.md

 ```

 You see the third line? `electron-updater`, we got some new terms here!<br><br>
 Okay but, what is `electron` ?
-We're not in physics class!
+We're not in physics class XD

 >[Electron](https://www.electronjs.org/docs/tutorial/introduction) is a framework for building desktop applications using JavaScript, HTML, and CSS.
 By embedding Chromium and Node.js into its binary, Electron allows you to maintain one JavaScript codebase and create cross-platform apps that work on Windows, macOS, and Linux — no native development experience required.